ThatLukinhasGuy/IP-Database/README.md

 ## License

-The content of this repository is licensed under the [Creative Commons Attribution NonCommercial ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0).
+The contents of this repository is licensed under the [Creative Commons Attribution NonCommercial ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0).